- Line 1

 Gasan Digital Complex Station, Exit 3 or 4, approx. 10-min walk

 Formerly the site of distribution centers for clothing companies, the business district of Gasan Rodeo Street developed naturally as the companies sold quality goods at affordable prices.
-In recent years, a mega shopping mall, along with numerous brand shops have also sprung up in the areas surrounding the rodeo street.
+In recent years, a mega shopping mall and numerous brand shops have also sprung up in the areas surrounding the rodeo street.
 Equipped with coffee shops, restaurants, and a multiplex movie theater in addition to clothing stores, the shopping mall attracts crowds of people who come to spend their leisure time.

 Cheolsan Station, Exit 2, approx. 25-min by taxi